newjersey/navigator.business.nj.gov/content/src/filings/hic-license-renew.md

 ---
 ### Application Requirements
-- Business Name
+- Business name
-- License Number
+- License number
 - Registration code from your renewal notice
-- Current Mailing address
+- Current mailing address
-- Current Business address
+- Current business address
 - Professional Liability Insurance with a minimum of 500,000 per occurrence
 - Pay the associated fees for the registration renewal